 2. Roskilde University

 Roskilde University is a Danish university that was established in 1971.
 According to the QS World Rankings, it is one of the best universities in Denmark and one of the top 100 in Europe.
 Roskilde University has around 20,000 students enrolled at any given moment and provides degrees in both Danish and English.
-The institution confers bachelor’s, master’s, and doctoral degrees in broad range of social sciences, humanities, and natural sciences fields.
+The institution confers bachelor’s, master’s, and doctoral degrees in a broad range of social sciences, humanities, and natural sciences fields.

 3. Technical University of Denmark